 Supplier conferences, webinars and other resources

 The Johnson & Johnson Our Credo Integrity Line provides a global, accessible channel for reporting concerns and is available 24 hours a day, 7 days a week and in 24 languages.
 It is independent, secure and confidential, offering a safe mechanism for anonymous reporting (where permitted by local law) of suspected concerns or potential violations of our policies or the law.
-We communicate the Our Credo Integrity Line access broadly, so that employees and others who work with us know this channel exists for them to raise grievances at any time.
-Johnson & Johnson does not tolerate threats or acts of retaliation in any circumstance.
-See our Position on Resolving Employee Grievances.
+We do not tolerate threats or acts of retaliation in any circumstance.
+We communicate the Our Credo Integrity Line so that employees and other stakeholders such as workers in our supply base can access this channel to raise grievances at any time.

 Building human rights knowledge and capabilities